 Lauren studied English at Brunel University and has been working with charities as a fundraiser since 2014, including St John Ambulance, Dorset Rape Crisis Support Centre and Dorset Blind Association.
 Lauren is passionate about everything charity and wants to continue learning more about the sector and how she can help people.
 She joined PCRC in September 2016 and is excited to work hard to increase funding for the charity's research finding a cure for Prostate Cancer.

 Daniel studied history at the University of Kent before completing an MA at UCL - during this time he got involved with charity work at Toynbee Hall.
-After gaining freelance experience at Community Links and Toynbee Hall, Daniel started at PCRC in December 2017.
-He works on trust fundraising, impact assessment, and whatever research tasks are thrown his way!
+After gaining freelance experience at Community Links and returning to Toynbee Hall, Daniel started at PCRC in December 2017.
+He works on trust fundraising, writing research reports, and impact monitoring and evaluation.

 Jess is thrilled to be starting her career in charity fundraising at PCRC.
 After graduating from the University of Vermont with a BA in Psychology in 2016, she spent a year getting experience in various fields, including publishing, political advocacy and communications.
 She then became the fundraising intern at The Lullaby Trust and completely fell in love with fundraising.
 Jess started as Events Intern at PCRC in December 2017, and will be helping to deliver a brand new event for PCRC while also supporting the fundraising team with all of their events.
 Jess is a UK/US dual citizen and loves theatre and immersive experiences.